nickmvincent/ugc-val-est/README.md

 This is the code for the 2018 CHI paper "Examining Wikipedia with a Broader Lens: Quantifying the Value of Wikipedia's Relationships with Other Large-Scale Online Communities.
 ACM Conference on Human Factors in Computing Systems 2018".
 It consists of data collection, data processing, and data analysis.

-This code is still in the "research state", and not yet ready for widespread distribution or forking.
+This code is still in the "research state", and not guaranteed to be suitable for re-purposing.
+In other words, use at your own risk.
 The purpose in sharing it is to give insight into the exact methods (such as feature calculation, analysis choices, etc).
+If you have any questions about the analysis or have any suggestions for improvement, please don't hesitate to reach out. www.nickmvincent.com

 Preprint paper is here: http://www.brenthecht.com/publications/chi2018_wikipediavaluetoonlinecommunities.pdf ACM DL link is forthcoming.